xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

-All three of these are equivalent. `./xbps-src pkg oniguruma-doc` doesn't just build the documentation, it builds all (sub)packages of `oniguruma` because `srcpkgs/oniguruma-doc` is really `srcpkgs/oniguruma`.
+All three of these are equivalent. `./xbps-src pkg oniguruma-doc` doesn't just build the documentation, it builds all (sub)packages of `oniguruma` because `srcpkgs/oniguruma-doc` is actually `srcpkgs/oniguruma`.

 ## Cleaning up
-This is out template so far:
+This is our template so far:
 ```bash
 # Template file for 'oniguruma'
 pkgname=oniguruma